 - a chart for 8g with reading options for their Read America collection

 My ELA teachers were elated with their new Reading Record and preferred it over the one provided by the district.
 The next year the Social Studies teachers asked to have copies of their customized Reading Record for their students to paste into their Interactive Notebooks.
-From then on, every year I copy and distribute enough to ELA and Social Studies teachers so each student can paste one into their Reader/Writer and Interactive Notebooks when they create them during the first week of school.
+From that time on, I copy and distribute to ELA and Social Studies teachers enough Reading Records so each student can paste one into their Reader/Writer and Interactive Notebooks when they create them during the first week of school.

 If you, too, want to increase reading & improve student achievement, get Reading for ELA, Content Reading for Social Studies, or the Reading Promotion for ELA & Social Studies bundle from my NoSweat Library store on TeachersPayTeachers.